-This WP aims to provide responses to the following research questions (RQ) of the Call:
+The following Research Questions (RQ), Essential Results (ER) and Operational Results (OR) from the larger list addressed by TM4CAD are tackled by this deliverable D3.1:

-- RQ4: What kind of information is to be transmitted in the interaction (in both directions) between TMC and vehicle? - RQ5: Which information is to be provided by the NRA/roadside and which information can be obtained by the sensors of the moving vehicle itself?
+Table 1-1: Mapping of Research Questions and Expected Results to Deliverable 3.1

-- RQ6: When and how should such information be available? - RQ7: How to define and measure the quality/correctness of such information?
+Research question / result Addressed in chapter(s) RQ4 : What kind of information is to be transmitted in the interaction (in both directions) between TMC and vehicle?
+Chapters 2 and 3 RQ5 : Which information is to be provided by the NRA/roadside and which information can be obtained by the sensors of the moving vehicle itself?
+Chapter 6 RQ6: When and how should such information be available?
+Chapters 2, 4 and 5 RQ7: How to define and measure the quality/correctness of such information?
+Chapter 4 ER3 : Determination of the information needs and who is to provide this information in the bidirectional interaction between TMC and vehicle Chapters 2 and 3 ER4 : Description of the properties of this information (availability, reliability, accuracy, detail, latency, standards,) and the required/desired reaction of the vehicles; Chapter 4 OR2 : Description of possible governance mechanisms for ODD management that need to be established; Chapter 6